 Common reasons for personal loan cancellation

-Change in financial circumstances: Unexpected changes in income or expenses might make the loan less necessary.
+Change in financial circumstances: Unexpected changes in income or expenses may make the loan less necessary.

-Better loan offers: Finding a more favourable loan with better terms could lead you to cancel the initial application.
+Better loan offers: Discovering a more favourable loan with improved terms can prompt cancellation of the initial application.

-Errors in application: Mistakes or inaccuracies in the loan application may necessitate cancellation.
+Errors in application: Mistakes or inaccuracies in the loan application might require you to cancel and resubmit.

 Impact of personal loan cancellation on credit score